Johan Roijakkers: Coaching career

-On July 1, 2020, Roijakkers signed a three-year contract as the head coach of Brose Bamberg who competed in the German BBL and the Basketball Champions League.
+On 1 July 2020 Roijakkers signed a three-year contract as the head coach of Brose Bamberg who competed in the German BBL and the Basketball Champions League.
 Brose Bamberg did not loose a single game in Basketball Champions League at home in the 20-21 season.
 Roijakkers was released of his duties in November 2021 after the team lost 3 games in a row.
-Roijakkers coached a total of 253 games in the EasyCredit BBL and 13 games in the Basketball Champions League.
+Roijakkers coached a total of 253 games in the Bundesliga and 13 games in the Basketball Champions League.

-On January 12, 2022, he replaced Adriano Vertemati as the head coach of Pallacanestro Varese in the Italian Lega Basket Serie A. Roijakkers was the only foreign coach in the Lega Basket Serie A. Before Roijakkers joined the team in January 2022, the team had won a total of three games.
+On 12 January 2022 he replaced Adriano Vertemati as the head coach of Pallacanestro Varese in the Italian Lega Basket Serie A. Roijakkers was the only foreign coach in the Lega Basket Serie A. Before Roijakkers joined the team in January 2022, the team had won a total of three games.
 He guided the team to seven wins out of the first eight games.
 He managed to move Varese from last to tenth place in the Serie A standings.
 Roijakkers changed the face of the team, relying on young Italian players.
-On April 14, 2022, Pallacanestro Varese announced to have released Roijakkers for actions "not in line with the club's values".
+On 14 April 2022 Pallacanestro Varese announced to have released Roijakkers for actions "not in line with the club's values".
 The case was sent to the conciliation and arbitration board of the league.
-On July 4, 2022, it was announced that an amicably settlement has been found between both parties.
+On 4 July 2022 it was announced that an amicably settlement has been found between both parties.
 The settlement included the club revoking Roijakkers' dismissal and a termination of the contract by mutual consent.

-On June 14, 2022, he was announced as the new coach of Belgium 2de Landelijke side Bree B.B.C, returning to old stomping grounds.
+On 14 June 2022 he was announced as the new coach of Belgium 2de Landelijke side Bree B.B.C, returning to old stomping grounds.
 He left Bree in October 2022 to assume the head coaching reins of the Saudi Arabia men's national team, representing the Kingdom of Saudi Arabia.
-On October 13, 2022, Roijakkers signed a one-year contract with the Saudi Basketball Federation.
-The Saudi Arabia men's national team is competing in the Asian Qualifiers for the 2023 FIBA Basketball World Cup.
+On 13 October 2022 Roijakkers signed a one-year contract with the Saudi Basketball Federation.
+He competed with the Saudi Arabia men's national team in the Asian Qualifiers for the 2023 FIBA Basketball World Cup.
+Roijakkers' contract expired in 2023.

+He then joined the Heroes Den Bosch to serve as the general manager in 2023-24.
+On 16 March 2024, Roijakkers was announced as head coach of the Kortrijk Spurs with the beginning of the 2024-25 season.
+He was handed a four-year contract.
+In the 2024-25 season, Roijakkers took home the BNXT League Coach of the Year award, after finishing the season with his team as runners-up.